Apply Now arrow

 Cash from financing activities

-Even though it can be hard to understand the difference between investment activity transactions and financing activities, it’s important to remember that the cash inflows and outflows categorized as financing activities come from capital finance providers, like investors, banks, and shareholders.
-Examples of cash flows from financing activities include the following:
+It can be hard to understand the difference between investment activity transactions and financing activities.
+Just remember that the cash inflows and outflows categorized as financing activities come from capital finance providers, such as investors, banks, and shareholders.

 Cash flow from financing activities – cash inflows